wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

 *   (1) A person commits an offence who engages in a terrorist act.

-    (2) A person who commits a terrorist act is liable on conviction on indictment to imprisonment for life or a lesser term.
+    (2) A person who commits a terrorist act is liable on conviction to imprisonment for life or a lesser term.

     Section 6A: inserted, on 20 November 2007, by [section 6][159] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

+    Section 6A(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Terrorist bombing